11 Plus CSSE, CEM, GL and Independent School Comprehension Tips – 2024

 After you have done so, read the text and when going through it, mark all the parts mentioning information stated in the questions too.
 This will help you track down the answers easily – don’t forget to mark those sentences containing the answers in the margin with the number of that same question.

 While reading and answering, if you notice your concentration is fading away, stop for a short while, look around, and take a few deep breaths before you continue reading and answering the questions.
 This will help you immensely with your focus and will bring back your concentration to carry on.
 Also, following the words with your pencil will help you not lose track and focus your eyes on what you are reading.

 The passages that you are presented within the test are almost always taken from a book.
 This is why you should always read the name of the book.
 It will be written at the end alongside the name of the author.
 This is where you may also find a clue for the place or time of the passage.

 However, when it comes to highlighting, be careful not to highlight everything.
 By underlining most things, you will be confused about what you need and when you need it, and you may create a mess that will only slow you down in the end.

-One important rule of not getting stuck in the text on words that you do not understand its meaning is to continue reading.
+One important rule of not getting stuck in the text on words that you do not understand their meaning is to continue reading.
 You will most likely understand the word by finishing reading the sentence or even the next one, just by getting the main idea behind the text.
 Alternatively, even if you cannot work it out, move on and not waste your time.